-At the federal level, the League has been active in providing advice to the Obama Administration as it implemented its Openness in Government Directive.
-In so doing, we have also helped a number of good government groups work together.
+At the federal level, the League was active in providing advice to the Obama Administration (2009-2017) as it proceeded to implement its Openness in Government Directive.
+In so doing, the League helped several good government groups work together.

-The League has served as a cosponsor of the annual Sunshine Week since 2006, taking part in kickoff events in Washington, DC.
+The League served as a cosponsor of the annual Sunshine Week in the mid 2000's, taking part in kickoff events in Washington, DC.
 Sunshine Week sponsors a nationwide live webcast to stimulate public discussion about why open government is important to everyone and why it is under challenge today.
-Leagues are encouraged to participate.
+Leagues were encouraged to participate.